 Players who grow bored with Lost Dimension may stick it out just to see how the mysterious plot gets resolved, yet the game has the indecency to withhold those answers.
 Completing the story once only gives you cryptic nonsense and half-truths, demanding you reach maximum camaraderie with each character before unlocking the true ending.

-Given that you are forced to axe several characters in the early stages, that means you’ll have to play through the game at least one more time.
+Given that you are forced to axe several characters in the early stages, you’ll have to play through the game at least once more.
 You may even have to sabotage yourself by ignoring a known traitor just so you can get more time with them.
 This is a pretty risky attempt at replay value.

 Whether the game earns that much patience will depend on how taken you are by the inventiveness of its betrayal mechanics.
 Certainly, the game’s writing and combat are mediocre.
 That said, there’s still nothing exactly like Lost Dimension on the market.
 If you want a dash of intrigue in your dungeon crawler, you may want to see this one through to The End.